 Some years ago, Bilson-Thompson [1] characterised the fundamental leptons and quarks using simple three strand ribbon diagrams.
-These diagrams are interpreted in an abstract categorical language, which underlies an information theoretic quantum gravity.
-More recently, Graham Dungworth [2] has discussed the astrophysical consequences of this non local quantum gravity, under a symmetry restoring extension of the braid set that doubles the matter sector to include mirror matter.
-The resulting low energy particle set is reinterpreted in the categorical framework for localization, which considers neutral particle oscillations to be responsible for gravity.
-A few quantitative observational consequences, such as CPT violation in the neutrino sector, are discussed.
+These diagrams are interpreted in an abstract categorical language, that supposedly underlies an information theoretic quantum gravity.
+More recently, Graham Dungworth [2] has discussed the astrophysical consequences of non local quantum gravity under a symmetry restoring extension of the braid set, that doubles the matter sector to include mirror matter.
+The resulting low energy particle spectrum is reinterpreted in a categorical framework for localization.
+A few quantitative observational consequences, such as apparent CPT violation in the neutrino sector, are discussed.